karaarda/THE2-Tester/README.md

 # Options
 Options can be changed by two way:
-- By changing directly from the source file ((Which is described in the Additional Information section))
+- By changing directly from the source file (Which is described in the Additional Information section)
 - By passing cli arguments.
 (Which will be described in this section)

 ## There are 3 CLI option right now
-- By default, whole test log will be shown (Both fails and passes).
-This can be disabled using: -fo or --fails-only
+- -fo or --fails-only : By default, whole test log will be shown (Both fails and passes).
+If this argument is passed only fails will be shown
-- By default, minority shapes used in test will be shown.
-This can be disabled using:  -nms or --no-minority-shapes
+- -nms or --no-minority-shapes : By default, minority shapes used in test will be shown.
+If this argument is passed minority shapes that are used in the test will not be shown
-- By default, calculations from your function will be shown.
-This can be disabled using:  -nci or --no-calculated-input
+- -nci or --no-calculated-input : By default, calculations from your function will be shown.
+If this argument is passed calculations from your function will not be shown

 Example usage with cli options
 ```